 To achieve true seamless connectivity, the wireless LAN must incorporate a number of different functions.
 Each node and wireless network access point, for example, must always acknowledge receipt of each message.
 Each node must maintain contact with the wireless network even when not actually transmitting data.
 Achieving these functions simultaneously requires a dynamic RF networking technology that links wireless network access points and nodes.
 In such a system, the user's end node undertakes a search for the best possible access to the system.
-First, it evaluates such factors as signal strength and quality, as well as the message load currently being carried by each wireless network access point to the wireless network access point and the distance of each wireless network access the right wireless network access point and registers its address.
-Communications between end node and host computer can then be transmitted up and down the backbone.
+First, it evaluates such factors as signal strength and quality, as well as the message load currently being carried by each wireless network access point to the wired backbone.
+Based on that information, the node next selects the right wireless network access point and host computer can then be transmitted up and down the backbone.